Is It Safe To Travel To Jordan – Teddy’s Middle Eastern Adventure – January 2026

 Arriving In Petra

-I got into the Nomads Hostel in Wadi Musa Petra fairly late.
+After everything that happened – I got into the Nomads Hostel in Wadi Musa (Petra) fairly late.
 The weather was still pretty horrific so I stayed in for all the first night and the next day.

 The first course was a vegetable soup, followed by Jordanian Salty Yoghurt, Rice, Chicken and Salad (Mansaf).
 For Pudding I had a Magalabia (Jordanian Milk Pudding).